 - Look for a company with transparency.
 If a company lists their rates, requirements, and states where they perform services upfront, that is usually a great sign.
 Their website should be easy to navigate and have information clearly listed.
 As an added bonus, many companies choose to have additional information like blogs, educational articles, and FAQs.

-- Debt settlement usually lasts two to four years, while debt consolidation can take up to five years.
+- Debt settlement programs usually last two to four years (24-48 months), while debt consolidation loan terms can be up to five years (60 months).
 Any company that can work within that timeline is a good bet.

 - Look for a company that can handle a variety of debts, including credit card, medical debt, student loans, and even secured debt.

 - Customer support should be easy to get ahold of through phone and email, and some companies even offer a chat feature.

 - The company should have professional consultants and certified financial experts.

 - Many companies have a money back guarantee in the case that their services do not work for you.